eventnetusa/eventnet/src/_vip/mhc-marketing.md

       * Ability to promote events to residents (mail, email, bulletins, etc.)

-      Our mobile clinic experience (shown below) will make 1-2 days appearances at communities around the nation.
+      Our mobile clinic experience (shown below) will make 1-2 day appearances at communities around the nation.
 Appearances will include tours, demonstrations, free health activities, screenings and more.&nbsp;